Skip to content

 2,400+ Clients since 2001 • $4.3+ Billion Raised

-Buying Out a Partner Can Be Tough to Fund
+Buying Out Your Partner Can Be Difficult to Fund

 Raising money to buy out a partner can be difficult

 An entrepreneur with a successful ethnic restaurant contacted us about writing a business plan that he intended to use to raise capital so he could buy out his partner.
 There are often very good reasons to buy out a partner, but this is a very difficult thing for a small business to do, no matter how successful.
 So, why should this be so difficult?
 Don’t large, public companies do it all the time?
-The answer is that while it is more common to see large companies raise capital to buy out existing shareholders, it happens less frequently now than before the 2008 financial market meltdown.
+The answer is that large, public companies usually have more options available than smaller, privately owned companies.

 Funding for a buyout will come from one of two kinds of capital: equity or debt.
 Debt is a much more typical way to fund a buyout.
 With debt, you are removing an owner and increasing your ownership interest by borrowing money from a source that will not have an ownership interest.
 If you use equity to fund a buyout, you are simply exchanging one owner for another.
 It is unlikely that that makes much sense.